 Situations of great import to Speaker: regardless of the importance of the message – i.e. a doctor imploring a patient to stop smoking, or a parent discussing the danger of drugs to teenagers, for example – patients hear, translate, mishear uniquely, and too often end up with a different take-away than doctors intend; partners end up annoyed for no reason; buyers end up feeling manipulated and pushed.

 I often tell a story of an unfortunate conversation I had with a new business partner and his wife: John suddenly got angry, shouting at me about something I never said.
 ‘I never said that,’ said I. ‘Of course you did!
 I heard it with my own ears!
 I was standing right here!’
 ‘She never said that, John.
 I was sitting right here also.
 She’s right.
 She never said that.’
 ‘What’s wrong with you two!!!!
 You’re both lying to me!’ and he stomped out of the room, ending our partnership.

-Net net: unless the criteria, the mindset, the outcomes, the definitions, and the challenges have been agreed to prior to the beginning of a conversations and the definitions, outcomes, and goals are agreed to by all communication partners, the odds are bad that Others can hear the intended message accurately.
+Net net: unless the criteria, the mindset, the outcomes, the definitions, and the challenges have been agreed to prior to conversation by all communication partners, the odds are bad that Others can hear the intended message accurately.
 Obviously, this restricts the range of possible outcomes.

 HOW YOU CAN BE HEARD

 - No matter how ‘carefully’ Others listen, there’s some chance they cannot hear the message we send.
 The farther the communication partners are away from the life experience of the Other, the more misinterpretation occurs.
 Listeners must check that they correctly heard what the speaker intended.